spacecloud-io/space-docs/content/security/security-rules/custom-authorization-logic.md

 All the variables available in security rules of space cloud are available in the request body.
 Thus, `req.body` in the above example contains `args.auth`, which is a variable containing the JWT claims of the request (made for the `orders` table in our case).

-We are assuming in this example, that the JWT claims contains a field called `role` indicating the role of the user.
+We are assuming in this example, that the JWT claims contain a field called `role` indicating the role of the user.
 We are comparing the value of this role with `admin` and responding either with a `200` or `500` status code.

 Now we write the following security rule for the read operation of the `orders` table: